Lawrence-Mak/Sales-Analysis-Project/README.md

 1. **Data Cleaning and Preprocessing:**
    - Clean and preprocess the dataset for analysis.

+   - ## Data Cleaning and Preprocessing

+### Overview

+The dataset has been loaded and underwent necessary cleaning and preprocessing steps to ensure its suitability for analysis.
+This section provides an overview of the data cleaning process.

+### Steps Taken

+1. **Loading the Dataset:**
+   - The dataset, named `supermarket_sales.csv`, was loaded into a Pandas DataFrame.

+2. **Handling Missing Values:**
+   - No missing values were found in the dataset.
+All columns have complete data.

+3. **Converting 'Date' to Datetime Format:**
+   - The 'Date' column was converted to the datetime64 data type for better handling of date-related operations.

+4. **Updated Data Information:**
+   - After the data cleaning steps, the dataset information was displayed again to confirm the changes.

+### Updated Dataset Information

+The dataset now includes the following data types:

+- Object: Invoice ID, Branch, City, Customer type, Gender, Product line, Time, Payment
+- Float64: Unit price, Tax 5%, Total, cogs, gross margin percentage, gross income, Rating
+- Int64: Quantity
+- Datetime64: Date

+The cleaned dataset has been saved as `cleaned_supermarket_sales.csv` for further analysis.

 2. **Exploratory Data Analysis (EDA):**
    - Explore key statistics, trends, and patterns in the sales data.